Do you need to be paying sales tax? Check out our nexus calculator.

 While each state’s requirements may vary, it’s best to have the following documents readily available for any sales tax permit application:

-• Federal Employer Identification Number (EIN): Used to provide standardized access to basic information about your business, including tax status, legitimacy, structure, and ownership details, ensuring that your business is properly registered at both federal and state levels.
+• Federal Employer Identification Number (EIN): You use this to share standardized details about your business—like tax status, legitimacy, structure, and ownership—to confirm registration at the federal and state levels.

 • Business Name and Address: Used to help tax authorities establish whether your business has a physical nexus in the state, as well as send important tax-related communications, verify compliance, and determine local tax rates and overall tax liability.